 Ridding rivers of plastic waste

-The Ocean Cleanup unveils plan to address the main source of ocean plastic pollution: rivers.
+The Ocean Cleanup reveils an ambitious plan to remove plastic waste from rivers, in order to prevent it from reaching the oceans.
 The project aims to tackle the 1,000 most polluting rivers, responsible for about 80% of ocean plastic pollution, before the end of 2025.

 On October 26, 2019, The Ocean Cleanup, the Dutch non-profit organization developing advanced technologies to rid the world’s oceans of plastic, unveiled its invention to prevent the unrelenting flow of plastic pollution into the world’s oceans.
 The Interceptor™, under development by The Ocean Cleanup since 2015, complements the organization’s founding mission by attacking the flow of plastic garbage at its source, the world’s vast network of rivers.

 The Ocean Cleanup’s research established that 1,000 of the world’s 100,000 rivers (1%) are responsible for roughly 80 percent of the garbage entering the oceans.